Michelangelo's David

 David is typically portrayed as a young kid in the majority of historical paintings and sculptures of him.
 They also frequently pick the time right after he kills Goliath.
 Famous pieces by Early Renaissance painter Donatello and Baroque painter Caravaggio both demonstrate this method.

 Everywhere in the globe, including Florence, you can find full-sized replicas of the famous sculpture.
-A marble replica of the statue has been erected in the lively Piazza della Signoria, next to the renowned Uffizi Gallery, to commemorate its original position.
-There's also a bronze cast at the Piazzale Michelangelo.
+A marble replica of the statue has been erected in the lively Piazza della Signoria, next to the renowned Uffizi Gallery.

 Up until 1873, Michelangelo's David was positioned in front of Florence's Piazza della Signoria, facing the Palazzo Vecchio.
 It suffered damage throughout that time.
 Its arm was severed by rioters in the sixteenth century, and in eighteen13, it lost a finger.